Triangle

 • Coursework

-Your practical teaching will be assessed by University tutors and school-based ITE leads and moderated by external examiners.
+Your practical teaching will be assessed by mentors and coordinators, in collaboration with university tutors.
+Your presentations and coursework assignments will be assessed by university tutors and moderated by external examiners.
 All elements of your work across the year will be taken into account and there are no written exams.

 You will need to demonstrate your practical abilities as a teacher and your theoretical understanding of this practice and must fulfil the requirements for the Teacher Standards by the end of the course.
 We take an holistic approach to assessing whether you have met the standards that avoids gathering pieces of evidence to tick off boxes.
 Our key message is that if you are engaging successfully with all elements of your course you will be meeting the standards.